henne49/dbus-opendtu/README.md

 ## Usage

-This are some useful commands which helps to use the script or to debug.
+These are some useful commands which help to use the script or to debug.

-### Check if script is running
+### Check if the script is running

 `svstat /service/dbus-opendtu` show if the service (our script) is running.
-If number of seconds show is low, the it is probably restarting and you should look into `/data/dbus-opendtu/current.log`.
+If the number of seconds shown is low, it is probably restarting and you should look into `/data/dbus-opendtu/current.log`.

 ### How to debug